 Please note that not all services are available at every school.

 Referrals for Gifted are generally made by classroom teachers or by parent request.

 Parent/Guardian(s) interested in beginning the referral process for any Exceptional Student Education program must be residents of Sarasota County or other counties in the state of Florida.
 Student files cannot be processed without proof of residency in Florida.
 Proof of residency requires written proof of address: a signed lease, electric bill, or water bill which includes your name, address and current date.

 All student referrals for gifted evaluations must be processed at their zoned district school.
 If you live in Sarasota County and your child attends a public school, private school, or is home-schooled, contact the Exceptional Student Education (ESE) Liaison at your home zoned school and request that your child be referred for a gifted evaluation.
 (If your child currently attends a charter school, contact the ESE Liaison at the charter school).
 If you reside in Florida outside of Sarasota County and your child is NOT currently eligible for gifted, you must contact the public school in your home district to request a gifted evaluation.
-There is a timeline that district and charter schools follow for gifted referrals and evaluations.
-Referrals for students that reside outside of Sarasota county in the state of Florida will be processed at the district ESE Department.
+There is a timeline that Sarasota County district and charter schools follow for gifted referrals and evaluations.
+Applications for students that reside outside of Sarasota county in the state of Florida will be processed by the gifted magnet school site.

 Any Sarasota County student may be referred for a gifted screening to determine the need for further evaluation.
 Students who meet the minimum score of 130 on an intelligence screening instrument may be referred for a full evaluation.
 Any student with a current psychological evaluation that reports an intelligence quotient (IQ) that meets the IQ portion of the state criteria for gifted is exempt from gifted screening and may be referred by the school for gifted eligibility determination.
 Screening activities are available for Sarasota County residents and students attending private schools in Sarasota County.

 Gifted Eligibility Determination